wp-plugins/get-user-custom-field-values/readme.txt

 == Upgrade Notice ==

+= 2.6 =
+Recommended update.
+Highlights: allow shortcode to return user fields (not just custom fields); noted compatibility through WP 3.3+; and more.

 = 2.5.1 =
 Critical bugfix release (if using shortcode): fixed fatal shortcode bug; minor change to bail out of processing if an empty string is passed a custom field key name